translearn/limits/README.md

     matplotlib 3.1.0

 A preprint of the corresponding publication is available at [arXiv.org](https://arxiv.org). \
-Further details on the implemenation are provided in
+Further information on the implementation can be found in [docs/background_knowledge.pdf](docs/background_knowledge.pdf).